Get answers for your health queries from top Doctors for FREE!

 Conclusion

-Type 2 diabetes and heart disease are closely linked.
-Each makes the other worse.
+Type 2 diabetes and heart disease are closely linked, with each condition worsening the other.
 Understanding this relationship is crucial for effective management and prevention.
-They can reduce their cardiovascular risk by controlling blood sugar levels.
-They should adopt a healthy lifestyle and use appropriate medications.
+By controlling blood sugar levels, adopting a healthy lifestyle, and using appropriate medications, individuals can significantly reduce their cardiovascular risk and improve overall health.

 FAQs